Inovio says COVID-19 vaccine candidate safe, effective in clinical trial

-Healthcare & PharmaceuticalsInovio says COVID-19 vaccine candidate safe, effective in clinical trial

-Inovio Pharmaceuticals Inc (INO.O) said on Monday its COVID-19 vaccine candidate was safe, well-tolerated and produced immune response against the coronavirus in all tested age groups as part of a mid-stage clinical trial.
+(Reuters) - Inovio Pharmaceuticals Inc said on Monday its COVID-19 vaccine candidate was safe, well-tolerated and produced immune response against the coronavirus in all tested age groups as part of a mid-stage clinical trial.

 The company’s shares were up 7% at $7.34 before the bell.